jamesnguyen46/jamesnguyen46.github.io/README.md

 //  + The number in front of "text", "progress", "tag" letter is the display order.
 //  + "text", "progress", "tag" are the name of UI style.
 // ---------------------------------------
-// NOTE
-//    - The number in front of "text", "progress", "tag" letter is the display order.
-//    - "text", "progress", "tag" are the name of UI style.
 "skills": {
     "description": "",
     "1_text": {